Buddhist logico-epistemology: Influence and reception

 Dignāga also influenced non-Buddhist Sanskrit thinkers.
-According to Lawrence J. McCrea, and Parimal G. Patil, Dignaga set in motion an "epistemic turn" in Indian philosophy:
+According to Lawrence J. McCrea, and Parimal G. Patil, Dignāga set in motion an "epistemic turn" in Indian philosophy:

 The Hindu philosophers, especially those of the Nyāya, Vaiseshika and Vedanta schools, were in constant debate with the Buddhist epistemologists, developing arguments to defend their realist position against the nominalism of the Buddhists.
 Nyāya-Vaiseshika thinkers such as Uddyotakara and Prashastapada critiqued the views of Dignaga as they developed their own philosophy.

 Vācaspati Miśra's Nyāya-vārtika-tātparya-tikā is almost entirely focused on outlining and defeating the arguments of the Buddhist epistemologists.
 Prabhākara (active c.
 6th century) meanwhile, may have been influenced by Buddhist reasoning to move away from some of the realistic views of older Mīmāṃsā thought.
 The Vedanta scholar Śrīharṣa who attacked the realism of Nyāya may have been influenced by the Buddhists as well.
 Even the "New Reason" (Navya Nyāya) scholar Gaṅgeśa Upādhyāya shows an influence from the Buddhist epistemological school, in his arrangement of his Tattvacintāmaṇi.

-Epistemology in the later Mādhyamaka school
+Svātantrika Mādhyamika

 Bhāvaviveka

 Bhāvaviveka (c.
 500 – c.
-578) appears to be the first Buddhist logician to employ the 'formal syllogism' (Wylie: sbyor ba'i tshig; Sanskrit: prayoga-vākya) in expounding the Mādhyamaka view, which he employed to considerable effect in his commentary to Nagarjuna's Mūlamadhyamakakārikā entitled the Prajñāpradīpa.
+578) appears to be the first Buddhist logician to employ the "formal syllogism" (Wylie: sbyor ba'i tshig; Sanskrit: prayoga-vākya) in expounding the Mādhyamaka view, which he employed to considerable effect in his commentary to Nagarjuna's Mūlamadhyamakakārikā entitled the Prajñāpradīpa.
 To develop his arguments for emptiness, Bhāvaviveka drew on the work of Dignāga which put forth a new way of presenting logical arguments.

 Bhāvaviveka was later criticized by Chandrakirti (540-600) for his use of these positive logical arguments.
 For Chandrakirti, a true Mādhyamika only uses reductio ad absurdum arguments and does not put forth positive arguments.
 Chandrakirti saw in the logico-epistemic tradition a commitment to a foundationalist epistemology and essentialist ontology.
 For Chandrakirti, a Mādhyamika's job should be to just deconstruct concepts which presuppose an essence.

-The Svātantrika Mādhyamikas
+Yogācāra-svātantrika Mādhyamika

-In spite of Chandrakirti's critique, later Buddhist philosophers continued to explain Madhyamaka philosophy through the use of formal syllogisms as well as adopting the conceptual schemas of the Dignaga-Dharmakirti school (and the closely related Yogacara school).
+In spite of Chandrakirti's critique, later Buddhist philosophers continued to explain Madhyamaka philosophy through the use of formal syllogisms as well as adopting the conceptual schemas of the Dignaga-Dharmakirti school along with those of the closely related Yogacara school).
 These figures include Jñanagarbha (700–760), Śāntarakṣita (725–788), Kamalaśīla, Haribhadra and Ratnākaraśānti (c.1000).
 Another thinker who worked on both pramana and Madhyamaka was the Kashmiri pandita Parahitabhadra.

 This tendency within Madhyamaka is termed Svātantrika, while Chandrakirti's stance is termed Prasangika.
 The Svatantrika-Prasaṅgika distinction is a central topic of debate in Tibetan Buddhist philosophy.
+In Tibetan Buddhism, those who follow this method and also make use of Yogācāra doctrines are called Yogācāra-Svātantrika Mādhyamika (Tibetan: Rnal ’byor spyod pa’i dbu ma rang rgyud pa).